Obesity Surgery

 Obesity Surgery is a monthly peer-reviewed medical journal covering bariatric surgery.
 It was established in 1991 and is published by Springer Science+Business Media.
 It is the official journal of the International Federation for the Surgery of Obesity and Metabolic Disorders.
 The editor-in-chief is Scott Shikora (Brigham and Women's Hospital).
 According to the Journal Citation Reports, the journal has a 2015 impact factor of 3.346.
+According to Web of Science, the 2024 Journal Impact Factor has been 2,9, ranking it in the first quartile of the category "Surgery".